kamlesh-microsoft/msteams-app-rewardsandrecognition/Wiki/Deployment-Guide.md

 ### Step 5: Run the apps in Microsoft Teams

-1. If your tenant has sideloading apps enabled, you can install your app by following the instructions [here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload#load-your-package-into-teams)
+1. If your tenant has side loading apps enabled, you can install your app by following the instructions [here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload#load-your-package-into-teams)

   2. You can also upload it to your tenant's app catalog, so that it can be available for everyone in your tenant to install.
 See [here](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams)